 Today we spotted jellyfish!

+Here’s another great activity to try with the kids in the holidays.
 During a lifetime of beach holidays I’ve been lucky enough to spot many jellyfish, usually transparent and colourless; mostly gloopy, dead blobs on the shoreline.

 2016 has been very different; we’ve seen so many jellyfish that I’ve managed to photograph and video, though not that professionally, several live jellyfish around the country; Lion’s Mane, Compass, Blue and Moon jellyfish (plus a sneaky Portuguese Man-O-War in Florida).